Policies in AI Robotics

 Essentially, with VLA, you could prompt your robot to “pick up the red ball” and it would do so.

-The phospho dev kit helps you learn and experiment with VLAs.
+The phospho starter pack helps you learn and experiment with VLAs.

 What are the latest architectures in AI robotics?